 “We sit together, the mountain and me, until only the mountain remains” - Li Bai

-The calm air of Ladakh is stirred with vibrancy and a burst of colour accompanies the white peaks and shimmering lakes.
+The calm air of Ladakh has stirred with vibrancy and a burst of color accompanies the white peaks and shimmering lakes.
 A festival organized each year by the Jammu and Kashmir tourism board, this year it takes place between 20th - 26th September.
-The entire region comes alive, with pomp, celebration and music being the talk of the town for the week.
+The entire region comes alive, with pomp, celebration, and music being the talk of the town for the week.

 Not just the locals, but people from far and wide, flock to Ladakh to be a part of this celebration, some even booking their flight tickets months in advance.
 The festival kicks off with a parade through the Leh Market, with people dancing, and singing, and performing all the while.

-Each day sees a new kind of cultural performance taking centre stage, right from dance dramas, to traditional painting exhibitions, to handicraft exhibitions, and even a polo match.
-One of the highlights of the Ladakh festival, is the masked dance performance.
-A performance so mesmerizing, its aura of mystery, vibrancy and the bright colours entraps you into a trance like state.
+Each day sees a new kind of cultural performance taking center stage, right from dance dramas, to traditional painting exhibitions, handicraft exhibitions, and even a polo match.
+One of the highlights of the Ladakh festival is the masked dance performance.
+A performance so mesmerizing, its aura of mystery, vibrancy, and bright colors entraps you into a trance-like state.

-With a carnival like atmosphere and every single person in a celebratory zest, the mood is infectious.
-Just one day there and you’ll find yourself enjoying, wishing the six day festival would last just a little longer.
+With a carnival-like atmosphere and every single person in a celebratory zest, the mood is infectious.
+Just one day there and you’ll find yourself enjoying, wishing the six-day festival would last just a little longer.
 Any festival is incomplete without food.
-The Ladakh festival is the perfect time to gorge on delicious Ladakhi food, which has a strong influence of the Tibetan flavours.
+The Ladakh festival is the perfect time to gorge on delicious Ladakhi food, which has a strong influence on Tibetan flavors.

-A visual treat, even the monks can’t resist this festival and are seen enjoying the tunes of flutes, cymbals and trumpets.
-If fun, frolic, culture and carnival is what you want to experience, then we sincerely recommend you make your way to the Ladakh Festival.
+A visual treat, even the monks can’t resist this festival and are seen enjoying the tunes of flutes, cymbals, and trumpets.
+If fun, frolic, culture, and carnival are what you want to experience, then we sincerely recommend you make your way to the Ladakh Festival.
 It’s truly an experience of a lifetime.